The Lowcock Plough is a type of turnwrest plough.

 A year later, it was reported in “The Illustrated London News” July 27, 1844 that Henry Lowcock received a £5 prize during a showing of the plough at the Cattle Show, Portswood as part of an exhibition of Public Exhibition of Working Implements.

 It appears that Henry Lowcock entered Bankruptcy in 1849 according to the London Gazette, with assets sold and distributed around December of that year.
 A document I found, Focus on Thorverton, lists (from historic records) the bankruptcy and sale of assets of celebrated ploughman Henry Lowcock as a notable event of 1849-1850.
 The cause of bankruptcy is listed as an “unpredicted severe depression in the market“.
-1849 was the year of the Great Potato famine in Ireland.
-I’m not sure if this is the cause, but it’s the only agricultural related depression I could find during that time.
+For context, 1849 was the year of the Great Potato famine in Ireland (possibly unrelated, but the only major agricultural event that aligns).

 What’s clear from the sale of assets is that Henry Lowcock and his family were well-off for the times, as the assets sold include telescopes, a music box, and a magic lantern (an early type of projector).
 So the Lowcock Plough business had definitely been successful up to that point.
 The residence at the time is listed as Raddon Court Estate, Thorverton.

 The good news is, Henry Lowcock and family recovered from this setback and a few years later were living in a respectable place in the area.
 Also, Henry still held onto the rights to the Lowcock Plough.

 Lowcock Plough, The Great Exhibition, 1851, Crystal Palace, London